 - White vinegar

 - Soft bristle brush

 - In a clean spray bottle combine 1 cup of water and 1 cup of vinegar.
 For an extra kick, add a tablespoon of dish soap.

-- Give it a good shake and spray down your shower walls, fixtures and glass doors.
+- Give it a good shake and spray down your shower walls, fixtures, and glass doors.

 - Allow it to sit for about 20 minutes or so.

 - Using the sponge, scrub in slow circles.

 - For particularly scaly areas, bust out the soft bristle brush.

 - Rinse and repeat as necessary.

 2. Clean Soap Scum in Tubs and Sinks